Meeco/docs/guides/connections-and-sharing.md

 Most of these steps are the the same steps of User 1 in the previous section: just like User 1, User 2 generates a Keypair for this connection \(step 9\), encrypts it and stores in the Keystore \(steps 10-12\), and publishes the Public Key in the Vault \(steps 13-14\).

 The most important step is a call to create a connection as step 13.
 The parameters of the call are the invitation ID and the invitation token.
+If the incviation has expired before the call to create the connection is made, the service will respond with a HTTP 403 Forbidden response status code.

 The most important results after these two sections are as follows: